 We have experienced net losses in each period since inception.
-We generated net losses of \$75.0 million for the fiscal year ended December 31, 2021 and \$22.2 million and \$6.4 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$202.0 million.
+We generated net losses of \$75.0 million for the fiscal year ended December 31, 2021 and \$69.3 million and \$53.1 million for the nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$249.1 million.
 We expect our costs and expenses to increase in future periods.
 In particular, we intend to continue to invest significant resources in:

-- development of our Digital Optimization System, including investments in our research and development team, the development or acquisition of new products, features, and functionality, and improvements to the scalability, availability, and security of our platform; - our technology infrastructure, including expansion of our activities in third-party data centers that we may lease, enhancements to our network operations and infrastructure, and hiring of additional employees; - sales and marketing; - additional international expansion, in an effort to increase our customer base and sales; and - general administration, including legal, accounting, and other expenses.
+- the development of our Digital Analytics Platform, including investments in our research and development team, the development or acquisition of new products, features, and functionality, and improvements to the scalability, availability, and security of our platform; - our technology infrastructure, including expansion of our activities in third-party data centers that we may lease, enhancements to our network operations and infrastructure, and hiring of additional employees; - sales and marketing; - additional international expansion, in an effort to increase our customer base and sales; and - general administration, including legal, accounting, and other expenses.

 In addition, part of our business strategy is to focus on our long-term growth.
-As a result, our profitability may be lower in the near-term than it would be if our strategy were to maximize short-term profitability.
-Significant expenditures on sales and marketing efforts, expanding our platform, products, features, and functionality, and expanding our research and development, each of which we intend to continue to invest in, may not ultimately grow our business or cause long-term profitability.
-If we are ultimately unable to achieve profitability at the level anticipated by industry or financial analysts and our stockholders, our stock price may decline.
+As a result, our profitability may be lower in the near term than it would be if our strategy was to maximize short-term profitability.
+Significant expenditures on sales and marketing efforts, expanding our platform, products, features, and functionality, and expanding our research and development, each of which we intend to continue to invest in, may not ultimately grow our business or result in long-term profitability.
+If we are ultimately unable to achieve profitability at the level anticipated by industry or financial analysts and our stockholders, the trading price of our Class A common stock may decline.

 Our efforts to grow our business may be costlier than we expect, or our revenue growth rate may be slower than we expect, and we may not be able to increase our revenue enough to offset the increase in operating expenses resulting from these investments.
-If we are unable to continue to grow our revenue, the value of our business and Class A common stock may significantly decrease.
+If we are unable to continue to grow our revenue, the value of our business and our Class A common stock may significantly decrease.

-Our business depends on our current customers renewing their subscriptions and purchasing additional subscriptions from us as well as attracting new customers.
+Our business depends on our existing customers renewing their subscriptions and purchasing additional subscriptions from us as well as attracting new customers.
 Any decline in our customer retention or expansion of our commercial relationships with existing customers or an inability to attract new customers would materially adversely affect our business, financial condition, and results of operations.

 In order for us to maintain or improve our revenue growth and our results of operations, it is important that our customers renew their subscriptions when existing contract terms expire and that we expand our commercial relationships with our existing customers and attract new customers.
 We also seek to convert customers on our free-tier, self-service option to paid subscription contracts.
-Our customers have no obligation to renew their subscriptions, and our customers may not renew subscriptions with similar contract periods or at all.
+Our customers have no obligation to renew their subscriptions, and our customers may not renew their subscriptions with similar contract periods or at all.
 Some of our customers have elected not to renew their agreements with us, and it is difficult to accurately predict long-term customer retention.
-In addition, our ability to attract new customers will depend on market acceptance of our Digital Optimization System and the successful implementation of our marketing strategy.
+In addition, our ability to attract new customers will depend on market acceptance of our Digital Analytics Platform and the successful implementation of our marketing strategy.